 The OTO complies with the legislative mandates of the Constitution of the Republic of South Africa Act 108 of 1996 (the Constitution) and the Tax Administration Act 28 of 2011.

 1.1.
 Constitutional mandateIn terms of s195 of the Constitution, public administration must be governed by the democratic values and principles enshrined in the Constitution, including a high standard of professional ethics; efficient, economical and effective use of resources; provision of impartial, fair and equitable service; transparency and accountability.

-- Review, at the request of the Minister or at the initiative of the Tax Ombud with the approval of the Minister, any systematic and emerging issues related to a service matter or the application of the provisions of this Act or procedural or administrative provisions of a tax Act.
+1.2.
+Tax Administration Act 28 of 2011The mandate of the Tax Ombud is to: a) review and address any complaint by a taxpayer regarding a service matter or a procedural or administrative matter arising from the application of the provisions of a tax Act by SARS; and b) review, at the request of the Minister or the initiative of the Tax Ombud with the approval of the Minister, any systemic and emerging issue related to a service matter or the application of the provisions of this Act or procedural or administrative provisions of a tax Act.

 Limitations of the MandateIn terms of section 17 of the Tax Administration Act, the Tax Ombud may not review the following: